-Functions in Rust
+Functions

 Functions are a fundamental building block in Rust.
 They allow you to encapsulate code into reusable blocks.
-Functions in Rust are defined using the fn keyword, followed by the function name, parameters, and the body of the function.
+Functions are defined using the fn keyword, followed by the function name, parameters, and the body of the function.

 Defining a Function